** This is an updated post**

-Social media managers need to understand these differences in popularity and how the different social network operate, particularly when targeting specific audiences.
-More and more businesses are employing social media teams to help them reach their customers.
-Social Media College, now a partner of Open Colleges, has seen the industry grow.
+Social Media Managers need to understand these differences in popularity and how the different social networks operate, particularly when targeting specific audiences.

 Daniele, tell us about Social Media College - how long has it been around and what is its function?